about

 Project Coordinator

 Before immigrating to Israel in 2022, Ms. Zybkovets received her Bachelor’s Diploma with Distinction at the Higher School of Economics, Moscow, as a linguist.
 Her passion for China led to studying the language and culture at Beijing Jiaotong University following 6 years of language study in Russia.
-Ms. Zybkovets applies her cross-cultural communication skills to liaising with faculty and students at Chinese universities with Israel Studies programs in cooperation with SIGNAL.
+Ms. Zybkovets applies her cross-cultural communication skills to liaising with faculty and students at Chinese universities with Israel Studies programs in cooperation with SIGNAL Group.

 Guan Yuan (Helen)